Annular tear treatment — the range of options for relief.

-Assuming that the patient isn’t experiencing debilitating or rapidly worsening symptoms, annular tear treatment usually begins with low-impact exercises, hot or cold compresses, over-the-counter or prescription pain medication, limited rest, and other alternative treatments.
-Other examples of annular tear treatment include:
+Assuming that the patient isn’t experiencing debilitating or rapidly worsening symptoms, annular tear treatment usually begins with options like rest, hot or cold compresses, over-the-counter or prescription pain medication or low-impact exercise.
+Some patients also attempt alternative treatments, but should stay in partnership with their primary care doctor if they do so.
+Additional options for annular tear treatment include:

 - Deep tissue massage